piec/myaur/README.md

 Put your custom repositories in the `overlays/` directory and they will be accessible with the standard AUR rpc at url `http://[location]/aur/[repository-name]/rpc.php`.

-If your custom repotitory is a github project, `myaur` can follow commits using github's WebHooks.
+If your custom repository is a github project, `myaur` can follow commits using github's WebHooks.
 Direct hooks to `http://[location]/aur/github-hook`.
 This will make `myaur` update its local copy of the repository automatically.

 ### Howto